-The LTC®4269-1 is an integrated Powered Device (PD) controller and switching regulator intended for high power IEEE 802.3at and 802.3af applications.
-The LTC4269-1 is targeted for high efficiency, single and multioutput applications from 10W to 25W.
-By supporting both 1-event and 2-event classifications, as defined by the IEEE, the LTC4269-1 can be used in a wide range of product configurations.
+The LTC®4278 is an integrated Powered Device (PD) controller and switching regulator intended for high power IEEE 802.3at and 802.3af applications.
+With a wide input voltage range, the LTC4278 is specifically designed to support PD applications that include a low-voltage auxiliary power input such as a 12V wall adaptor.
+The inclusion of a shutdown pin provides simple implementation of both PoE and auxiliary dominate applications.
+In addition, the LTC4278 supports both 1-event and 2-event classifications as defined by the IEEE, thereby allowing the use in a wide range of product configurations.

-The LTC4269-1 synchronous, current mode, flyback controller generates multiple supply rails in a single conversion step providing for the highest system efficiency while maintaining tight regulation across all outputs.
-The LTC4269-1 includes Linear Technology's patented No-Opto feedback topology to provide full IEEE 802.3 isolation without the need of an opto-isolator circuit.
+The LTC4278 synchronous, current mode, flyback controller generates multiple supply rails in a single conversion step providing for the highest system efficiency while maintaining tight regulation across all outputs.
+The LTC4278 includes Linear Technology's patented No-Opto feedback topology to provide full IEEE 802.3 isolation without the need of an opto-isolator circuit.
 A true soft-start function allows graceful ramp-up of all output voltages.